Piano For Dummies Cheat Sheet

 Piano Keys and Their Corresponding Notes

-The names of each piano key and each one's location on the keyboard can be difficult to remember when getting started playing piano.
+Keys on a piano and each one’s location on the keyboard can be difficult to remember when getting started playing piano.
 Print this page (the notes are large enough to see easily from a distance) and place it right above the keys on your piano or keyboard to help you instantly recall the note name for each key.

 Using the Right and Left Hands to Play Piano